SabrinaStoekly/quiz_website/README.md

  JSHint
   - I ran the quiz through JSHint checker and no errors (One Warning) come up;

-# Version Control
+# Deployment

-- GitHub
-- Gitpod

-Gitpod served as the local repository and IDE.
-GitHUb served as the remote repository.
+For the website development I used Gitpod as served as the local repository and IDE and GitHUb served as the remote repository.

 The following steps were followed to maintain version control;

-- I created a repository on GitHub and named it 'photography_website'
+- I created a repository on GitHub and named it 'quiz_website'
-- I then signed in to Gitpod and opened a new workspace via the repository name 'photography_website'
+- I then signed in to Gitpod and opened a new workspace via the repository name 'quiz_website'
 - I created the pages, folders and files on GitPod
 - I saved my work on GitPod at regular intervals and pushed it to GitHub to keep it safe

 This is the process I followed having completing each significant section of code, I typed the following into the terminal:
 - git add .
 (This added the work to git)
-- git commit -m "COMMIT MESSAGE" (This committed the work)
+- git commit -m "COMMIT MESSAGE" (this to update my local repo)
 - git push (This pushed the work to GitHub)

-# Deployment

 I followed the below steps on GitHub to deploy the website.